 It’s one thing getting excited about the prospect of adding layers for autumn, and another altogether finding and, y’know, layering them.
 You suddenly need to start getting a lot better at covering your skin, and you’re not sure which patch to start with.
 Sound familiar?

 We’re feeling generous and have taken (most of) the pain out of recalibrating your wardrobe for autumn.
-All essential and all wallet-friendly, here are 30 things that will help you leave the house a warmer and better-dressed man.
-We’ve got you covered.
+All essential and all wallet-friendly, here are 35 things that will help you leave the house a warmer and better-dressed man.

 This autumn, getting chunky isn’t a bad thing.
 In fact, when it comes to cardigans, it’s a very good thing.

 Unlike fine gauge examples, which can (on occasion) add decades to your wardrobe, with a thicker version there’s no such danger.
-Simply layer one over a shirt or crew-neck T-shirt and, as well as switching it in for your blazer on dress-down days, you can go easy on the central heating until December.
+Simply throw one over a shirt or crew-neck T-shirt and, as well as switching it in for your blazer on dress-down days, you can go easy on the central heating until November.

 - M&s Collection Pure Cotton Cable Knit Cardigan